GPU Operator with MIG#

 Managing Host GPU Clients#

 MIG Manager stops all operator-managed pods that have access to GPUs when applying a MIG reconfiguration.
-When drivers are preinstalled, there may be GPU clients on the host that also need to be stopped.
+When drivers are preinstalled, there can be GPU clients on the host that also need to be stopped.

 When drivers are preinstalled, MIG Manager attempts to stop and restart a list of systemd services on the host across a MIG reconfiguration.

-The following sample GPU clients file, clients.yaml
+The following sample GPU clients file, clients.yaml, is used to create the default-gpu-clients ConfigMap:

 version: v1